 Synthetic Urine can be Re-heated Without Breaking Down

-After being frozen for months on end, frozen pee will deteriorate quickly when exposed to air.
+After being frozen for months on end, when exposed to air, frozen pee will deteriorate quickly.
 However, the pH balance, creatine, and specific gravity of fake products will remain intact after reheating.

 Even if you heat and cool your synthetic sample on a daily basis, the validity of your sample is highly unlikely to be compromised.
 If you are planning on reheating the liquid regularly, use leg straps or heating pads.